 The Catkit Results Are In What Do They Say?

-There will be plenty for you to review in your own Report but, rest assured, it is non-technical and easy to read.
+There will be plenty of information for you to review in your own Cat DNA Report but, rest assured, it is non-technical and very pet parent friendly.

 - You receive health and wellness assessments